XRPLF/xrpl-dev-portal/content/tx_format.md

 A partial payment cannot provide the initial XRP to fund an account; this case returns the error code `telNO_DST_PARTIAL`.
 Direct XRP-to-XRP payments also cannot be partial payments `temBAD_SEND_XRP_PARTIAL`.

-The amount of XRP used for the [transaction fee](#transaction-fees) is always deducted from the sender’s account, regardless of the *tfPartialPayment* flag.
+The amount of XRP used for the [transaction cost](#transaction-cost) is always deducted from the sender’s account, regardless of the *tfPartialPayment* flag.

 #### Partial Payments Warning ####